 Improve patient treatment and support through the Community Pharmacist Consultation Service (CPCS).

 Free up general practice time to see more patients and those who are more severely ill.
-Also, support the restoration of routine reviews and follow-ups post-COVID-19, which can reduce complications from LTC (Long Term Conditions).
+Also, support the restoration of routine reviews and follow-ups post-COVID-19, which can reduce complications from LTCs (Long Term Conditions).

 Improve the patient experience by making it easier for patients to get appointments and receive the treatment they need.

-Potential to generate up to 135 new appointments each day.
-Across three PCNs (45 contractors 3 appointments each day).
+Potential to generate up to 135 new appointments each day - across three PCNs (45 contractors 3 appointments each day).

 Define scope of project and agree metrics.